Performance guarantees for model-based Approximate Dynamic Programming in continuous spaces: NUMERICAL RESULTS

-We use the example in this sub-section to illustrate that the improved approximate policy, \eqref{eq:approxpolicy_iterated_Vform}, does shift the policy closer to the optimal, and we highlight that, although the iterated value function gives an improved lower bound, it has worse online performance.
-The 1-dimensional example we use is taken directly from \cite{boyd_iteratedBellman}, it has size $n_x=n_u=n_\xi = 1$.
+We use a one dimensional example from \cite{boyd_iteratedBellman} with $\smash{n_x\!=\!n_u\!=\!n_\xi \!=\!
+1}$ to highlight that although the iterated value function gives an tighter lower bound of the optimal cost-to-go, it can have both worse online performance, and a worse online performance bound.
 The dynamics, costs, and constraints are given by,